-- 1.111 We recognise the significance of reporting on this work, and will provide updates in annual reviews of our plan, or sooner if feasible.
+- 1.111 We recognise the significance of reporting on this work, and will provide updates in annual reviews [note: see Annex G six-monthly reporting will be provided] of our plan, or sooner if feasible.
 In both projects, we plan workshops where different stakeholders are engaged to contribute and give feedback on the progress and results of the studies. - 1.112 We are committed to maintaining regular communication with all relevant stakeholders throughout both projects to ensure that our mitigation strategies align with their needs and concerns, and indeed several workshops have already been held with the Environment Agency.
 Our approach to identifying and resolving risks surrounding the Lower Thames is guided by a fundamental principle of collaborating with transparency.
 We are dedicated to finding sustainable solutions together, with the aim of mitigating the risks to find the best value solution to any issues or risks which are identified.